 How to ......

 First of all we have to manage the size.
-Pure ink can export paintings in high resolution of 300dpi and the largest print size of that is 63cm x 63cm, or in other shapes with equal area.
-Accordingly, we open a piece of vertical paper with size 900 pixels x 3553 pixels.
+Pure ink can export paintings in high resolution of 300dpi.
+In this example, we open a piece of vertical paper with size of 900 pixels x 3553 pixels.
 The print size of it after high resolution output is 30cm x 120cm and its corresponding image size is 3600 pixels x 14212 pixels.
 Based on this, how can we enlarge the print size but keep the print quality as much as possible?

 The idea is to slightly tune down the printing density (i.e decrease the resolution) and slightly increase the image area (i.e. increase the number of pixels) in exchange for a larger increase in the printing area.
 We slightly reduced the resolution of the high resolution image exported from Pure ink to 250 dpi by Photoshop, we further increased the image area slightly by 11% to 3803 pixels x 15009 pixels, then the printing area could be increased by 60% to 38 cm x 152 cm.
 Since Pure ink can open four pieces of paper at the same time, we use this feature to create four parallel paintings in the software, that is, to create one large painting composed of four vertical paintings.
 The four vertical paintings were upscaled for printing as described above.
 The final combination of the four paintings results in a work of 152cm x 152cm, or 5 square feet (Figure 1).